mikegleasonjr/puppet-server/README.md

 ##Limitations

-This module has been tested on Ubuntu 12.04
+This module has been tested on

+* Ubuntu 12.04
+* Debian 6

 Bugs can be reported using Github Issues: